781flyingdutchman/background_downloader/docs/URI.md

 * **Direct Download**: When downloading to a URI destination, background_downloader bypasses the temporary file and downloads directly to the final location.
 This behavior is different from the regular file path approach where a temporary file is used.
 This also means that, for `UriDownloadTask` on Android ONLY, the presence of a file at the destination URI does not mean the file has successfully downloaded (it may be partial)

 ### iOS
 * **`urlbookmark://`** URIs: When requesting persistent permissions for a directory or file using `persistedUriPermission` set to true, iOS returns a special `urlbookmark://` URI.
 This URI contains security information and can safely be stored in a database for later use.
-You can 'manually' convert the bookmark URL to a regular `file://` url by calling `activateUri`, but it is safer to pass the bookmark URI directly to `uri` methods and tasks, so no platform-specific treatment is required.
+You can 'manually' convert the bookmark URL to a regular `file://` url by calling `activate`, but it is safer to pass the bookmark URI directly to `uri` methods and tasks, so no platform-specific treatment is required.
 * **`media://` URIs**: When using the media picker on iOS (`pickFile` with `SharedStorage.images` or `SharedStorage.videos`), the selected media file is copied to the application's cache directory, and a `media://` URI is returned.
 This URI can safely be used with the `uri` methods, or used as the `fileUri` in a `UriUploadTask`.
 Note that the developer is responsible for deleting the file using `FileDownloader().uri.deleteFile` after use.
-If you need to access the referenced file directly, then use `activateUri()` to obtain a `file://` URI.
+If you need to access the referenced file directly, then use `activate()` to obtain a `file://` URI.
 * **Temporary File Deletion**: After using a `media://` URI (obtained from the media picker), you must delete the temporary file using `downloader.uri.deleteFile()`.

 ### Desktop (macOS, Windows, Linux)